-ANN ARBOR, MICH. – NSF International, a global public health and safety organization, announced Joe Corby, Senior Advisor to the Association of Food & Drug Officials, as this year’s recipient of the prestigious Food Safety Leadership Award at the 2019 Food Safety Summit.
+ANN ARBOR, MICH. – NSF, a global public health and safety organization, announced Joe Corby, Senior Advisor to the Association of Food & Drug Officials, as this year’s recipient of the prestigious Food Safety Leadership Award at the 2019 Food Safety Summit.

-Each year, NSF International’s Food Safety Leadership Award recognizes individuals and organizations for real and lasting improvements in food safety.
+Each year, NSF’s Food Safety Leadership Award recognizes individuals and organizations for real and lasting improvements in food safety.
 Nominations are evaluated by the Food Safety Summit Educational Advisory Board (EAB), which is a volunteer group made up of industry leaders representing manufacturing, foodservice, regulatory, academia, retail and distribution.
-Award winners are then selected by NSF International.
+Award winners are then selected by NSF.

 Corby began his career at the New York State Department of Agriculture and Markets, where he worked for 37 years.
 There, he served as the Director of the Division of Food Safety and Inspection before leaving in 2008.
 He then served as the Executive Director for the Association of Food & Drug Officials (AFDO) before retiring in 2018.
 He is a past recipient of the Harvey W. Wiley Award, AFDO’s most prestigious award that honors members for their exceptional service in the enforcement of food and drug law.